-The puppies are wormed every 2 weeks throughout their first 8 weeks as all puppies are born with worms.
+The puppies dam will have been wormed for a total of 5 weeks, both before and after whelping.
+We are doing this in place of worming the pups every 2 weeks and it has proven to be a very effective worming protocol.
 It is important that when the new owner takes the puppy to their first vet check to again have a fecal check done as part of their exam to make sure they are clear.

 They are vaccinated at 5 weeks for parvovirus and again at 7 weeks with a combination vaccine without leptospirosis.
 Again, talk it over with your own vet at their first checkup to see what type of vaccination schedule they feel is right for your puppy.
 We will provide you with all of this information when you pick up your puppy including what brand of wormer and vaccines were used.

 Our puppies will come with either a full or limited registration.
 We are not breeding to produce breeding dogs and we strongly recommend that you have your puppy spayed or neutered after 18 months of age.
 If you do decide to breed, have their hips and elbows x-rayed and OFA checked after the age of 2 to make sure there are no problems.
-As we have checked for DM and none of our dogs are positive for it, we are doing what we can to make sure our puppies are as healthy as they can be.
-Bad hips or elbows can happen even with the best breeding, the parents can be excellent rated, and you still may have a pup with problems so get them checked before your breed.
+Bad hips or elbows can happen even with the best breeding, the parents can be excellent rated and you still may have a pup with problems so get them checked before your breed.
 But again, we do not breed to create breeding animals, and we do not have any guarantees pertaining to any possible problems associated with breeding.

 What will go home with you and your Puppy

-When you pick up your puppy you will also receive: paperwork--registration, microchip info, contract, vaccination paperwork and a packet of information for our new puppy owners.
-You will also receive a stuffed toy that has been with the puppy and his siblings, thus infused with all of their odors ( we feel it helps in the separation), another play toy, his/her own blanket, a leash, a collapsible cup for water and food if needed and you have a long journey home, a small jug of water to help in the transition, a small bag of the puppy food they are currently eating and a bag of homemade doggie cookies along with the recipe!
-We want to make this transition as smooth and as easy as we possible can for both you and your puppy and this is one way we can help!
+When you pick up your puppy you will also receive: paperwork--AKC registration paperwork, microchip info, contract, vaccination paperwork and a packet of information for our new puppy owners.
+You will also receive a stuffed toy that has been with the puppy and his siblings, thus infused with all of their odors (we feel it helps in the separation), another play toy, his/her own blanket, a leash, a collapsible cup for water and food if needed and you have a long journey home, a small jug of water to help in the transition, a small bag of the puppy food they are currently eating if you need it and a bag of homemade doggie cookies along with the recipe!
+We want to make this transition as smooth and as easy as we possibly can for both you and your puppy and this is one way we can help!

 You will want a crate, bowls, toys, a slip collar or slip lead for training and a vet at the ready in case of emergencies.
 We also recommend bottled water if you live in town and have treated water, as they won't be used to the chemicals and will have tummy troubles.
 If you are going to want to keep your puppy contained to a certain area of your home at first you may want to get some baby gates beforehand.
 Remember, no taking the puppy to any public area until they've had their vaccines and are protected.